Size & simulate ground heat collectors

 • Inlet temperature into the heat pumps: e.g. minimum of approx. -2.6 °C

-Based on the minimum inlet temperature, it can be judged whether the system will function under real-world conditions and whether the collector area has been adequately sized.
+Based on the minimum inlet temperature, it can be judged whether the system is functional under real-world conditions and whether the collector area has been adequately sized.

 Stay up to date